 Know how paying minimum balance on credit cards affects your CIBIL score and why it isn’t always enough to protect yourself financially.

-When you receive your monthly credit card statement, you can pay the full balance, a partial amount, or the minimum amount due by the specified due date.
+When you receive your monthly credit card statement, you have three options: pay the full balance, pay a partial amount, or pay just the minimum due by the due date.
+While paying the minimum keeps your account current and avoids late fees, it can have long-term consequences for your finances and credit score.

-Interest Charged: The remaining balance will accrue interest, which you are liable to pay in future billing cycles
+Interest Charges: The remaining balance will accrue interest, increasing future repayment obligations.

 Credit card issuers calculate the minimum payment using your total balance, interest rate, and a small percentage of the principal.